drdrang/php-markdown-extra-math/README.md

 PHP Markdown Extra Math is an extension of Michel Fortin's [PHP Markdown Extra][1], a PHP script for converting text written in [Markdown][2] to HTML.
 The extension consist of adding support for mathematical equations written in LaTeX to be processed by Davide Cervone's [jsMath][3] system.

 Here's how it works.
-The author, writing in Markdown, inserts inline equation like this
+The author, writing in Markdown, inserts inline equations like this

     where \(\alpha = (t_1 - t_0)/L\) is the rate at which the thickness increases